isc-projects/kea/doc/guide/classify.rst

 An incoming packet can be associated with a client class in several
 ways:

--  Implicitly, using a vendor class option or another builtin condition.
+-  Implicitly, using a vendor class option or another built-in condition.

 -  Using an expression which evaluates to true.